-The Substance Abuse Prevention and Treatment Agency (SAPTA) is responsible for the implementation of the Synar prevention and control regulations in partnership with the Nevada Office of the Attorney General.
-Additionally, collaborative arrangements exist with other public programs related to tobacco prevention.
-The Division of Public and Behavioral Health is responsible for prevention activities corresponding to the Centers for Disease Control's National Tobacco Control Program b.
-Has the responsible agency changed since last year's Annual Synar Report? ☐ Yes ☐ No с.
+The Substance Abuse Prevention and Treatment Agency (SAPTA), the agency responsible for the implementation of the Synar prevention and control regulations in partnership with the Nevada Office of the Attorney General, is also within the Nevada Division of Public and Behavior Health.

+b.
+Has the responsible agency changed since last year's Annual Synar Report? \square Yes \boxtimes No c.
 Describe the coordination and collaboration that occur between the agency responsible for tobacco prevention and the agency responsible for oversight of the Synar requirements.
 (Check all that apply.)
-The two agencies Are the same Have a formal written memorandum of agreement Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .)
+The two agencies Are the same Have a formal written memorandum of agreement ☐ Have an informal partnership Conduct joint planning activities Combine resources Have other collaborative arrangement(s) (Please describe .)

 In addition to having an Interlocal Agreement with the Office of the Attorney General, who manages and completes Synar inspections, SAPTA is the Single State Authority for the SAPT Block Grant.
 Consequently, there is significant coordination and collaboration between the Agency and the primary prevention programs it funds.
 Additionally, SAPTA works with the Center for Disease Control and Prevention (CDC) funded Tobacco Control Project.
-That program is housed in the The Division of Public and Behavioral Health.
+That program is also housed in the The Division of Public and Behavioral Health.
 The goals of the Tobacco Control Project are as follows: to prevent the initiation of tobacco use among young people; to promote quitting among young people and adults; to eliminate nonsmokers' exposure to environmental tobacco smoke; and to identify and eliminate the disparities related to tobacco use and its effects among different population groups.
 Nevada's goals match national tobacco control goals.